 Things to Do in Lancaster Pa: Train Activities

 In Strasburg there is a grouping of train activities, if you have a train lover in your family!
 In my Train Lover article I mention the Choo Choo Barn, National Toy Train Museum and Strasburg Railroad which operates train rides from Cherry Crest Adventure Farm.
 My son would have LOVED these train places, but he moved on to Beyblades before we visited Lancaster.

 We did stop here for dinner on our way to our house rental on the recommendation of friends.
 So many people told me we had to eat here to experience one of Amish country’s classic homestyle family restaurants!
 They have family style, a la carte and kids menus depending on the size of your group or personal preference.

 All four of us enjoyed our meals and the service was fantastic.
 Don’t forget to visit the bakery in the basement to stock up on baked goods and apple butter.
 They bake everything fresh the day of and were delicious!
 We picked up treats and pies and enjoyed them a la mode with Turkey Hill Ice Cream of course!

 There’s a fantastic mix of peaceful country activities and bustling attractions.
-We didn’t even scratch the surface of all the fun things to do during our long weekend.
+We didn’t even scratch the surface of all the fun things to do in Lancaster PA during our long weekend.
 Come and see for yourself – it’s such a great family spot!